 This is more general than the types we have been writing so far.
-It is parameterised over a result type x, as we have already seen, but also a List EFFECT and a function type $x \rightarrow List$ EFFECT.
+It is parameterised over an underlying computation context m, a result type t as we have already seen, as well as a List EFFECT and a function type t \rightarrow List EFFECT.